rodrigoimenes/MyCalendar/README.md

 # MyCalendar

-This projects will help you to never lose an event, schedule or just a simple task anymore!
+This project will help you to never lose an event, schedule or just a simple task anymore!

 # Possible improvements